 Market conditions play a strong role in determining the average going price for comparable properties.
 When completing a CMA, you should always consider current economic conditions.
 There are two basic market types: the sellers’ market and the buyers’ market.
 When the market is hot, and inventories are low, sellers have a strong advantage.
 In these conditions, properties sell quickly, and sellers often receive multiple offers.
 Homes may also sell for more than the asking price.
 Although a hot market does not favor buyers, you might find the perfect property.
 To avoid losing out to another buyer, it’s smart to increase your offer to ensure you get the property you want.

 A slow market, on the other hand, favors buyers.
 In these conditions, properties sit on the market for months and offers are scarce.
 Home prices may also begin a brief decline, which makes sellers more likely to accept a low offer before prices fall further.
 If there is an extensive inventory of homes that have been on the market for some time, buyers should start with a lower offer.
 Even if buyers submit low-ball offers, the seller is more likely to make a serious counteroffer in a buyers’ market.
 Always bid with negotiations in mind when the market is slow.

 Usually, the real estate market is fairly steady and is not in transition.
-In a steady market, buyers must bid according to their budget and must trust their instincts when deciding if they should make a high offer or if they should bid conservatively.
+In a stable market, buyers must bid according to their budget and must trust their instincts when deciding if they should make a high offer or if they should bid conservatively.
 In this climate, buyers could find a property where no competing offers have been submitted.
-Likewise, buyers could get in a bidding war over a desirable property.
-Buyers should always use caution when submitting a high offer.
+Likewise, buyers could get into a bidding war over a desirable property.
+Buyers should always use caution when providing a high offer.
 When a sellers’ market transitions down and buyers gain power, property values may decline, and this could affect your investment.

 3. Bidding According to Property Conditions